Charlotte-91/genshin-card-generator/README.md

 ## Future Features:

-- Add ability to choose and display in-game pet (done!)
 - Add Character load out option, to showcase weapons and artifacts on team memebers (in progress)

 ## Future Improvements:

 - Attach image to twitter share button, so tweet draft includes image automatically
-- Make homepage more responsive
 - Add new characters when approproiate
 - Implement Session Storage so errors do not occur on refresh of the card page
-- Once a character is chosen, remove them on subsequent select tags to prevent duplicated characters

 ## Technologies